Mahir Emreli: Dinamo Zagreb

 Hours after leaving Legia, Emreli was announced as the new player of Dinamo Zagreb in the Croatian First Football League.
 Legia owed Dinamo one million euros because they bought Lirim Kastrati from them in September 2021 for 1.2 million euros, but by December 2021 Dinamo had received only 200,000 euros.
 Dinamo decided to drop Legia's debt on the condition that Emreli would leave Legia for free and sign for Dinamo.

 On 24 August 2022, Emreli played in the play-off match against FK Bodø/Glimt with Dinamo Zagreb winning 4–1 and ensuring a place in the 2022–23 UEFA Champions League group stage.

 Loan to Konyaspor

 On 14 February 2023, Emreli was loaned to Süper Lig club Konyaspor until the end of the 2022–23 season with an option of a permanent transfer at the end of the season.

+1. FC Nürnberg

+On 6 August 2024, Emreli joined German 2.
+Bundesliga club 1.
+FC Nürnberg.